Is Home Warranty Tax Deductible? What Homeowners and Landlords Need to Know

 Home Warranty Tax Deductions for Rental Properties

 If you own a rental property, the rules flip in your favor.
-The IRS allows landlords to deduct ordinary and necessary expenses related to managing and maintaining rental properties under IRC Section 162.
-A home warranty fits squarely within this framework because it covers the ongoing repair and maintenance needs of the property — which is directly tied to your rental income.
+Under IRS Publication 527 and IRC Section 162, landlords can deduct ordinary and necessary expenses for managing, conserving, and maintaining rental property from the time it is made available for rent.
+A home warranty fits squarely within this framework because it covers ongoing repair and maintenance needs of the property, which is directly tied to your rental income.

-Tax experts and platforms like TurboTax and H&R Block consistently categorize home warranty costs alongside other deductible rental expenses like insurance premiums, repairs, and property management fees.
+Tax professionals and platforms like TurboTax and H&R Block consistently categorize home warranty premiums alongside other deductible rental expenses like landlord insurance, repairs, and property management fees.
+At an average of $876 per year in 2026, that deduction adds up quickly across multiple properties.

 Rental Property Deduction Comparison